Bayesian Aggregation: Asymptotic Theories of Stacking

 \subsection{Model Aggregation Is No Worse Than Model Selection}

 The stacking estimate (\ref{stacking_population}) finds the optimal predictive distribution within the linear combination that is the closest to the data generating process with respect to the chosen scoring rule.
 Solving for the stacking weights in (\ref{stacking_log}) is an M-estimation problem.
 To what extent shall we worry about the finite sample error in leave-one-out cross-validation?
-Roughly speaking, as long as there is consistency for single model cross-validation, the asymptotically model averaging never does worse than model selection in terms of prediction \citep{clarke2001combining}.
-It is guaranteed by the following result.

-\begin{theorem} \citep{le2016bayes} Under some mild conditions , for either the logarithmic scoring rule or the energy score (negative squared error) and a given set of weights $w_1 \dots w_K$, as sample size $n \to \infty$, the following asymptotic limit holds:
+Roughly speaking, as long as there is consistency for single model cross-validation, then asymptotically model averaging never does worse than model selection in terms of prediction \citep{clarke2001combining}. \citet{le2016bayes} further prove that under some mild conditions, for either the logarithmic scoring rule or the energy score (negative squared error) and a given set of weights $w_1 \dots w_K$, the weighted leave-one-out-score is a consistent estimate as sample size $n \to \infty$,

-\end{theorem} The leave-one-out-score is a consistent estimator of the posterior score.
 In this sense, stacking gives optimal combination weights asymptotically, and is an approximation to the Bayes action.